-In today’s economy, the diamond industry is a huge booming business with rising demand from affluent countries.
+In today’s economy, the diamond industry is a huge booming business with rising demand from increasingly affluent countries.
 This has spurred the growth of jewelry related services like diamond grading and appraisals.

-Outside Europe, one of the lesser known gemological lab is the HRD and you may occasionally come across a diamond graded by them.
+Outside Europe, one of the lesser known gemological labs is the HRD and you may occasionally come across a diamond graded by them.
 Within Europe, things are vastly different as HRD is considered a powerhouse in the industry.